DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/MVC/Readme.md

 	```

 - The `onEditorPreparing` function handles the data grid's [editorPreparing](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Events/#editorPreparing) event and checks Read and Write operation permissions.
-If the Read operation permission is denied, it displays the "Protected Content" placeholder and disables the editor.
+If the Read operation permission is denied, it displays the "*******" placeholder and disables the editor.
 If the Write operation permission is denied, the editor is disabled.

 	``` javascript
 	function onEditorPreparing(e) {